This is not a Matthew Mercer hit piece.

 The Good DM has also sprinkled bits of everyone’s backstory into everything, no matter how farfetched the 38-page background packages his players gave him ultimately became.
 The backstories were long because the Good DM always gives carte blanche for the players to make anything they want.
 And if your breath catches at the thought of a noble, lawful good paladin being stuck in a party with a chaotic evil cambion necromancer, don’t sweat it.
 He’s the Good DM; he can make any party composition work seamlessly in any environment, and let everyone feel as though they’re contributing.
-Champions of opposing gods will have story reasons to collaborate, and combat will always allow everyone to shine, whether they’re an unoptimized halfling barbarian/wizard or a min-maxed vampire samurai with laser guns for eyes.
+Champions of opposing gods will have compelling story reasons to collaborate, and combat will always allow everyone to shine, whether they’re an unoptimized halfling barbarian/wizard or a min-maxed vampire samurai with laser guns for eyes.

 Yeah, $@#% that guy

 The Good DM has done more damage to the self-esteem of many talented and creative DMs than anyone else in their lives.
 Every DM knows that if they ever stumble, if the party ever has a string of bad rolls, if anything ever doesn’t go perfectly, then they are not the Good DM.
 Why?
 Because the Good DM would have planned for this!
 Why can’t they just get it like the Good DM?